yanapyryalina/NLP-literature-analysis/README.md

 ## Sentiment Analysis
 Due to the complexity of dynamics in literature writings, I chose to approach sentiment analysis from two perspectives - overall book-vs-book sentiment comparison and sentiment over time.

 I started my analysis by calculating sentiment based on the two classical scales - polarity and subjectivity.
-I plotted my findings to compare the writings
+After finding the sentiment values using TextBlob, I plotted my findings to compare the writings with matplotlib.
+(insert scatter plot)

+To find the sentiment of each book over time, I split each writing into 40 pieces using numpy and graphed the data for each book separately.
+40 pieces per writing ended up giving the best amount of detail, maintaining both thoroughness and readability.
+(insert graphs with over time)